 This would ensure quality and affordable education in a healthy environment to benefit children from slum households.
 Kangemi has about 12,000 school going aged children.
 However, only 3 government schools are available absorbing about 4,000 children.
 While the rest of the children are absorbed by informal schools; JoyHill education center that is managed by The Ngao foundation through Linda Mtoto program is among them.

-We support children between 6 years 20 years from poor slum families in primary and secondary level to continue attending schools by supporting them with tuition fees and basic schooling items.
+We support children between 6 years to 20 years from poor slum families in primary and secondary level to continue attending schools by supporting them with tuition fees and basic schooling items.
 We call upon friends, well-wishers and organizations to donate and support a child to pursue education.
 The sponsorship is always awarded to children from the most unfortunate families that would otherwise drop out of school if not sponsored.

 Little Minds club